About the Author

 Akima loves “Lucy” and rakes in big bucks

-Like Well, the ladies of Akima have done it again — with the help of a few male supporters.
+Well, the ladies of Akima have done it again — with the help of a few male supporters.
 Their Cabaret 2012 fundraiser brought in over $100K — just in sponsorships alone.
-That doesn’t count the two nights of ticket … Continue reading
+That doesn’t count the two nights of ticket sales … Continue reading

 Miranda Lambert, are you kidding me?